The Best Overnight or Same Day Sourdough Discard Pancakes

 Instructions

-2. Cover the bowl and allow it to rest overnight at room temperature.
+• Cover the bowl and allow it to rest overnight at room temperature for the benefits of fermentation.

 Notes